mwstobo/gbomb/README.md

 ```

 ## TODO
-- [x] Acutually download the video when asked
+- [x] Actually download the video when asked
 - [ ] Get a list of last `n` videos, filtering by show